grandjeanlab/MultiRat/README.md

 [Twitter](https://twitter.com/grandjeanlab)

 ### Deviations from preregistration
-11.12.2020 - Use SIGMA template instead of WHS 11.12.2020 - Generate dataset-specific anatomical template outside RABIES
+11.12.2020 - Use SIGMA template instead of WHS